The Best Regional Fast-Food Chain in Your State

 Started by an African-American entrepreneur in the South Side of Chicago, Harold's Chicken Shack initially became famous for its dumplings and chicken feet.
 Now they sell fried delights in every thing from fish, shrimp, livers, and gizzards along with salads, sandwiches, and wraps.

 Slide into a Schoop's Hamburgers location in and around the Chicagoland area for an old-time diner experience for Schoop's Loops (fried potato curls), the Mickey cheeseburger (with two slices of American cheese), or a selection of tall and frosty floats.
-Around since 1948, they have 14 shops in Indiana and five in Illinois.
+Around since 1948, they have 13 shops in Indiana and four in Illinois.

 Joe Whitty's quest to open a restaurant that was family- and kid-oriented led to Happy Joe's opening in 1972 in Davenport, Iowa.
 Along with create-your-own pizzas and classic and creative ice cream treats, you can also pick up breakfast, soups, salads, sandwiches, and pasta.